Scorpionnem/ft_shield/README.md

 ./ft_sword
 ```

+## Other bonuses

+The subject asks for 5 total bonuses of our choice to add to the project:
+I chose ft_sword, logs, file transfer, additional commands on the socket and the ability to have it work even if its not started as root.

 ### Example

 <img width="941" height="490" alt="image" src="https://github.com/user-attachments/assets/8a6c5067-0fb8-4e8e-8e1b-771b58ff8795" />

 ## Notes

-DO NOT USE THIS PROJECT FOR MALICIOUS INTENTS, it aint my fault if you do bad things with it.
+DO NOT USE THIS PROJECT WITH MALICIOUS INTENTS, it aint my fault if you do bad things with it.